CMU-SAFARI/Pythia/README.md

       * `exe`: the full path of the executable to run
       * `tlist`: contains trace definitions
       * `exp`: contains knobs of the experiements to run
-3. Create experiments as follows.
-Please make sure the paths used in tlist and exp files are appropriately changed.
+3. Create experiments as follows. _Please make sure the paths used in tlist and exp files are appropriate_.

       ```bash
       cd $PYTHIA_HOME/experiments/